Ahmed-Ibrahim98/Blue_Moon/README.md

 ## 🚀 **Usage**

 - On startup, Blue Moon shows the top 50 coins by market cap.
-- You can refresh the data (manual refresh) to get the latest.
+- You can refresh the data (manual refresh or Auto Refresh every two miniutes) to get the latest.
 - Use search/filter to locate specific coins.
 - Click “Export CSV” to export current displayed data.